cswry/VOSR/README.md

 ### &#x1F9EA; New Real-World Paired Benchmark

-Download the [ScreenSR](https://modelscope.cn/datasets/LULALULALU/ScreenSR) benchmark and place it wherever you like, then point `-i` to that folder when running inference.
+Download the [ScreenSR benchmark from ModelScope](https://modelscope.cn/datasets/LULALULALU/ScreenSR) or [Hugging Face](https://huggingface.co/datasets/CSWRY/ScreenSR), place it wherever you like, and then point `-i` to that folder when running inference.

 [ScreenSR](https://modelscope.cn/datasets/LULALULALU/ScreenSR) is a real-world paired benchmark for generative SR, built with a screen re-photography pipeline.
 It provides cleaner references, more diverse content, and broader variation in scenes and scales than existing real-world paired SR benchmarks.